dannguyen/journalism-syllabi/README.md

 <a href="http://jrue.github.io/coding/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course is an introduction to programming concepts as they relate to the journalism industry.
-The goal of this course is to equip students with a foundational technical literacy to construct interactive online stories such as data visualizations, infographics, maps, multimedia packages, games or...</em></p>
+        This course is an introduction to programming concepts as they relate to the journalism industry.
+The goal of this course is to equip students with a foundational technical literacy to construct interactive online stories such as data visualizations, infographics, maps, multimedia packages, games or
+        </small></p>

         <p>Instructors: Jeremy Rue</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>